antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] **SHOULD** APIs **SHOULD** be forwards compatible, providing they remain clear and unambiguous

-APIs should be designed to be robust and forward thinking, given the speed of evolution on the web.
+APIs **SHOULD** be designed to be robust and forward thinking, given the speed of evolution on the web.

-For example, if a new header is added to later API versions older API versions should ignore it, rather than fail.
-Documentation should emphasise where different versions may give different responses for the same request, however these situations should be avoided where possible.
+For example, if a new header is added to later API versions older API versions **SHOULD** ignore it, rather than fail.
+Documentation **SHOULD** emphasise where different versions may give different responses for the same request, however these situations **SHOULD** be avoided where possible.

 Sources: